StarpTech/graphql-registry/docs/api.md

 ### Get latest schemas by versions

 POST - `/schema/compose` Returns the last registered schema definition of all services based on passed services & their versions.
 If versions can't be found it fails.
-You can use the version `current` to fetch the latest schema that was pushed without a version.
+You can use the version `current` to fetch the latest schema that was pushed with the version `current`.
 This is useful for rapid development when you don't want to deal with versioning.
 For production use immutable versions.

 **Notice:** The version `current` doesn't represent the latest schema.
 It's handled as a mutable version.